pchinjr/doc-tales/docs/planning/mvp-definition.md

 ## Demo Flow for MVP

 1. **Introduction**
-   - Present the problem of communication overload
+   - Present the problem of managing multiple complex projects simultaneously
    - Introduce the concept of communication archetypes
    - Show the initial "overwhelmed" state of communications